fastapi/fastapi/docs/en/docs/deployment/https.md

 It is a common practice to have **one program/HTTP server** running on the server (the machine, host, etc.) and **managing all the HTTPS parts**: receiving the **encrypted HTTPS requests**, sending the **decrypted HTTP requests** to the actual HTTP application running in the same server (the **FastAPI** application, in this case), take the **HTTP response** from the application, **encrypt it** using the appropriate **HTTPS certificate** and sending it back to the client using **HTTPS**.
 This server is often called a **<a href="https://en.wikipedia.org/wiki/TLS_termination_proxy" class="external-link" target="_blank">TLS Termination Proxy</a>**.

-Some of the options you could use as a TLS Termination Proxy are:
+Some options you could use as a TLS Termination Proxy are:

 * Traefik (that can also handle certificate renewals)
 * Caddy (that can also handle certificate renewals)